ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 \end{align}
 $$

-Solving boths simultaneous equations gives two solutions, but only one that can reasonably occur physically.
+Solving both simultaneous equations gives two solutions, but only one that can reasonably occur physically.
 This is

 $$
 v_{\text{CB}} = 0